aeckhoff/wfEngine/docs/documentation.markdown

         $this->wf->executeWF($_GET['cmd']);
     }

 At first we set the parameters.
 If we use several wfEngine instances, we have to give each a unique name.
 Then we have to set a default command, in this example: 'default'.
-By setting the postfix to 'Action', the class emthod for the 'default' command must be 'defaultAction'.
+By setting the postfix to 'Action', the class method for the 'default' command must be 'defaultAction'.
 Then we have to inject the Object that should be processed by the wfEngine.
 We need a session Object to save the last and current commands in our flow and, if we want to prevent CSRF attacks, we have to set the hashtag coming from the http request.
-In this simple example, we use the $_GET variables.
+In this simple example, we use the $_GET` variables.
 In production code, we usually use a request object with filtered values from the http requests.
-In the end, we start the flow with the actual command ('default', if $_GET['cmd'] is empty).
+In the end, we start the flow with the actual command ('default', if `$_GET['cmd']` is empty).
+Injecting objects, parameters and variables can either be done via injecting an array in the constructor (in the example above) or by using setter methods.

     public function defaultAction() {